Co-Founder and CXO, eAssist

 How do insurance companies coordinate benefits?

 The primary insurance processes the claim as normal.
 The secondary insurance then reviews the primary EOB and pays any remaining amount of coverage.
-Most secondary plans will only process the claim once the primary plan has been paid and an EOB is provided.
+Most secondary plans will process the claim only once the primary plan has been paid and an EOB is provided.

 Why is COB important?